 - Best wishes,

 These casual phrases are suitable for ending emails with people you’re more comfortable with:

 - Take care,

 Take a look at our previous blog post for a more in-depth guide on writing emails for business communication.
-If you still need some extra help improving your English for work in the UK, The Language Gallery has language school in London, Manchester and Birmingham.
-Our courses are flexible whether you’re looking to study in the evenings after work, or full time in the day.
+If you still need some extra help improving your English, The Language Gallery has language schools in London, Nottingham and Birmingham.
+Find out more about our courses by clicking here.